j-webb/laravel-unleash/README.md

 ];
 ```

-Once added to your `Kernal.php` file, you can use this in any area where middleware is applicable.
+Once added to your `Kernel.php` file, you can use this in any area where middleware is applicable.
 As an example, you could use this in a controller.
 ```php